nanogiants/nanogiants-docs/docs/sentry/README.md

 ### What are sourcemaps?
 Source maps in TypeScript are files that provide a mapping between the generated JavaScript code and the original TypeScript code.
 When TypeScript code is compiled into JavaScript for deployment, source maps allow developers to debug and trace issues in the original TypeScript source code rather than the generated JavaScript code.
 They enable the browser's developer tools to display and link errors, breakpoints, and console logs back to the corresponding lines and files in the TypeScript source code, making it easier to identify and fix bugs during development.
 Sentry needs sourcemaps to point to the correct stacktraces when an error is captured.

+> We must never provide a production build without having sourcemaps in place as it makes it harder for us to track errors and thus compromises the whole premise of using sentry in the first place

+The detailed framework sections will show how to do that.

 ### How do we track?
 These documents describe how to implement the sentry SDKs in our common frameworks: